systematic-magic/puma/puma.rst

 5. Abbreviations
 ================

 **What PuMa does:**
 	PuMa checks whether allowed separators are used (: or , with ;).

-	PuMa checks whether number of keywords is smaller or equal to 5.
+	PuMa checks whether number of abbreviation pairs is smaller or equal to 5.

 	If checks are successful, it injects - "number of abbreviations is OK" message in green.
 	Otherwise it injects en error message in amber to the page.